alosdiallo/DNA_Rchitect/README.md

 #### HiC Plotting Error
 `Error: Current genomic window cannot be plotted, probably because an anchor crosses the plot boundary.
 Adjust genomic window coordinates (zoom in or out) and re-submit` <br>
 The above error indicates that the current genomic window (as defined by the genomic interval to left and right of gene or by the selected coordinates) contains a HiC anchor on the plot boundary.
 Adjust your window and click **Submit Parameters** again.
 Repeat until your window plots properly (ie until your boundary coordinates do not intersect anchors).

-#### Cytoscape network graph error
-`Error: The genomic window does not contain any nodes` <br>
-The above error indicates that the selected genomic window does not contain any HiC anchors (ie nodes).
-Enlarge the genomic window until it contatins HiC anchors. <br>
-See the [PDF tutorial](#tutorial) for more information, including examples of each error in the App.

 #### Grayed out page
 `Disconnected from server`<br>